This post was updated on September 19, 2017 to reflect information from Del Taco’s 2017 FDD (Item 7).

 - Del Taco has no obligation to refund any costs paid to it.
 Whether any third party will refund any costs will depend on the third party involved.

 - You must pay the Franchise Fee and Promotional Fee when you sign the Franchise Agreement; however, those fees for your first restaurant become due when you sign a Development Agreement.

-- Under the Market Specific Growth Incentive Programs and other Incentive Programs, Del Taco may waive portions of the $35,000 Franchise Fee for certain restaurants.
+- Under the Market Specific Development Incentive Program, Del Taco may waive portions of the $35,000 Franchise Fee for certain restaurants.

 3. Professional Fees: $0 to $55,000